Nonequilibrium thermodynamics as a symplecto-contact reduction and relative information entropy: Introduction

 a \emph{statistical system} on SPS.
 We consider the symmetry group consisting of the symplectic diffeomorphisms of $T^*\CP(\Gamma)$ induced from the microscopic action of the subgroup $\Diff(\Gamma, \nu_0) \subset \Diff(\Gamma)$ on the base $\Gamma$: The subgroup $\Diff(\Gamma, \nu_0)$ consists of $\nu_0$-measure preserving diffeomorphisms, e.g., symplectic diffeomorphisms of $(\Gamma,\Omega_0)$.

-\begin{rem} Kapranov \cite{kapranov:thermodynamics} looked at the aforementioned statistical system in the point of view of thermodynamics \emph{with several Hamiltonians} .
+\begin{rem} Kapranov \cite{kapranov:thermodynamics} looked at the aforementioned statistical system in the point of view of thermodynamics \emph{with several Hamiltonians}.
 He also related them to the toric moment map for the case of commuting Hamiltonians.
 Here we single out the Hamiltonian as the observable that drives the dynamics and other ones as the collection that define the given statistical system such as volume, mole number and other observables.
-Our consideration of statistical system is a noncommutative extension of Kapranov's treatment of commuting Hamiltonians.
 However our first motto ``Observation is a moment map." is in the similar spirit as that of \cite{kapranov:thermodynamics}. \end{rem}

-We find it convenient for the further discussion to introduce the following intuitive terminology. \begin{defn}[Observation (aka Measurement)] For given local observable $F$ on SPS, we define its \emph{observation}, denote by $\CO_F$, to be the function of taking the macroscopic average
+We find it convenient for the further discussion to introduce the following intuitive terminology. \begin{defn}[Observation (aka Measurement)] For a given local observable $F$ on SPS, we define its \emph{observation}, denote by $\CO_F$, to be the function of taking the macroscopic average

 given by $\CO_F(\rho) = \int_\Gamma F \, \rho$.
-We will also use the term \emph{measurement} equally with the same meaning as the term \emph{observation}, depending on the given circumstances. \end{defn} (Compare these macroscopic average functions with the entropy function \eqref{eq:gibbs-entropy} for which $\CS$ would be the observable given by
+We will equally use the term \emph{measurement} with the same meaning as the term \emph{observation}, depending on the given circumstances. \end{defn}